NCEAS/oss-lessons/version-control/1-git-basics.md

 ### Undo your last commit

-`git commit --amend` let you change your last commit, like for example if you forgot a file
+`git commit --amend` let you amend your last commit with the most recent changes, like for example if you forgot a file

 ```{bash}
 git add <missing_script.R>